 2. Reduce the accumulation of grease around the grill.

-Remove any flammable accumulation of grease from your grates before and after each use.
+Remove any flammable accumulation of grease from your grates when you use a gas grill on a wood patio.
 Unclean, greasy grills are among the leading causes of fires while grilling.

 You can reduce hazards by utilizing fire-resistant materials and tools, as well.
 For instance, you can use drip pans underneath your food.
 This will help reduce the grease that reaches your grill.